-Japan is one of the countries with the highest numbers of volcanos worldwide.
-When silicate minerals crystallize from magma, a part of the transition-metal ions (M^{n+}) in the magma is incorporated into the silicate minerals.
-The M^{n+} studied in the problem are coordinated by oxide ions (O^{2-}) and adopt a four-coordinate tetrahedral (T_d) geometry in the magma and six-coordinate octahedral (O_h) geometry in the silicate minerals, both of which exhibit a high-spin electron configuration.
+Japan has many volcanoes.
+When silicate minerals crystallize from magma, some transition-metal ions (Mn+) in the magma are incorporated into the silicate minerals.

+The M^{n+} studied in this problem are coordinated by oxide ions (O^{2-}).
+They adopt a four-coordinate tetrahedral (T_d) geometry in the magma and a six-coordinate octahedral (O_h) geometry in the silicate minerals, both of which exhibit a high-spin electron configuration.

 The distribution coefficient of M^{n+} between the silicate minerals and magma, D, can be expressed by: